 From the mountain-top fortress of Kuelap near Chachapoyas to the vast Gocta Falls, grand Inca citadel of Choquequirao and the intricately carved mud temples along the northern coast, Peru is packing its fair share of ancient monuments and striking natural landmarks.

 But where you can find information – in English – about these lesser-explored wonders?
 And how can you navigate the vast distances of Peru on a short vacation or even a longer backpacking trip?
 Does Machu Picchu really deserve all the hype?

 Why trust Worldly Adventurer’s Peru trip planning service?

-Although I’ve written less about Peru on Worldly Adventurer than some of the other countries offered in my South America trip planning service, I’ve still got solid credentials when it comes to why my trip planning service will deliver the goods:
+I’ve written plenty about Peru on Worldly Adventurer and I have solid credentials to prove that my trip planning service will deliver the goods:

 - In 2015/2016, I spent seven months living and volunteering in Cusco.
 During that period, I explored the surrounding area, including the Sacred Valley and other lesser-known destinations.

 - I’ve also travelled the entire coast from Lima to the border with Chile, stopping at towns such as Pisco, Paracas, Nazca and Huanchaco, as well as Arequipa.